mantoni/licy.js/README.md

 The optional callback receives an error as the only argument.

 Any events that are emitted for this plugin during the restart will be queued until the restart was successful.

-#### `licy.reset()`
-Resets the `licy` singleton to the initial state.
-All listeners will be removed, all plugins unregistered and all states reset.
-This will not destroy the plugins or emit any events.

-Use this in the `tearDown` function of your unit tests.

 ## Contributing